 A complaint may be made directly to the Code Compliance Monitoring Committee for alleged breaches of the Code.
 For more information about breaches of the Code, see our “Banks” overview page in the “Consumer & Negligence Law” section of this website.
 A mortgagee disputes solicitor will have the professional experience and skills for the preparation of evidence on which a complaint against a Bank can be made.
 All complaints against Banks must be grounded in some form of proof of claim.
 An experienced mortgagee disputes lawyer will understand how to prepare the necessary information and material for the Committee’s attention.

-Another forum in which an attempt at resolving a mortgagee dispute can be made is the Financial Ombudsman Service (FOS).
-A dispute may be lodged there, however the Ombudsman recommends that the aggrieved party attempts to resolve the matter with the lending institution first before taking formal steps at the FOS.
+Another forum in which an attempt at resolving a mortgagee dispute can be made is AFCA.
+A dispute may be lodged there, however it is recommended that the aggrieved party attempts to resolve the matter with the lending institution first before taking formal steps at the AFCA.
 A mortgage disputes law firm will have the resources necessary to deal with simple as well as complex cases dealing with lending contracts and financial agreements.
 In the event that a mortgage dispute is not resolved, litigation before the courts may be another option to pursue.

 One simple way to deal with a claim by a Bank or lending institution is to find a defect in form or process and if appropriate and possible, use that as the basis for a defence or even a counter-claim.
 This aggressive litigation approach is a hallmark of the Navado practice.
 Of course, such a tactic must be exercised within reason and no vexatious or malicious claims will be considered or entertained by the Courts.

-If you require assistance with a mortgage disputes matter, you may wish to contact our office and make an appointment to see one of our solicitors in our Sydney office.
-By appointment, we can also make a time for you to see one of our lawyers in one of our branch offices.
+If you require assistance with a mortgage disputes matter, you may wish to contact our office and make an appointment to see one of our solicitors in our Sydney officez.

 “Code of Banking Practice” Australian Bankers’ Association website (undated) <www.bankers.asn.au> (accessed 2 December 2013).